ComPWA/ampform/docs/install.md

 :::{include} ../CONTRIBUTING.md
 :start-after: **[compwa.github.io/develop](https://compwa.github.io/develop)**!
-:end-before: If the repository provides a Tox configuration
+:end-before: If the repository provides a
 :::

 That's all!
 Have a look at {doc}`/usage` to try out the package.
 You can also have a look at {doc}`compwa:develop` for tips on how to work with this 'editable' developer setup!